-Objective 2017-2018 Baseline Metric 2021-22 Outcomes Result Increase by at least 20 percent the number of Cañada students annually who acquire associates degrees, credentials, certificates, or specific skill sets that prepare them for an in-demand job.
-920 Groups disproportionately impacted in 2017-18: Male students Asian students 780 Groups disproportionately impacted in 2021-22: - Male students - Asian students - Filipino students - Students age 60+ -15% Increase by 35 percent the number of Cañada students transferring annually to a UC or CSU.
-305 Groups disproportionately impacted in 2017-18: Students age 40-49 Students age 50-59 Students Age 60+ Groups disproportionately impacted in 2021-22 Student age 29-39 Students age 40-49 Students age 50-59 Students Age 60+ Hispanic students First Generation students Low income students +11% Decrease by at least 10 percent the average number of units accumulated by Cañada students earning associate's degrees.
+Objective 2017-2018 Baseline Metric 2021-22 Outcomes Result Increase by at least 20 percent the number of Cañada students annually who acquire associates degrees, credentials, certificates, or specific skill sets that prepare them for an in-demand job. ents annually who ees, credentials, kill sets that Groups disproportionately impacted in 2017-18: -15% Increase by 35 percent the number of Cañada students transferring annually to a UC or CSU.
+305 Groups disproportionately impacted in 2017-18: Students age 40-49 Students age 50-59 Students Age 60+ s disproportionately ted in 2017-18: Groups disproportionately impacted in 2021-22 tudents age 40-49 tudents age 50-59 Student age 29-39 Decrease by at least 10 percent the average number of units accumulated by Cañada students earning associate's degrees.
 93 units Groups disproportionately impacted in 2017-18: Black, Non-Hispanic students Students age 29-39 Students age 40-49 Students age 50-59 76 units Groups disproportionately impacted in 2021-22:: Black, Non-Hispanic students Students age 29-39 Students age 40-49 Students age 50-59 -18% Increased the percentage of exiting CTE students who report being employed in their field of study, from the most recent statewide average of 60 percent to an improved rate of 69 percent-the average among the quintile of colleges showing the strongest performance on this measure.
 65% Unfortunately, the small number of respondents responding to the CTEOS students do not allow for disproportionate impact analysis.
 66% Unfortunately, the small number of respondents responding to the CTEOS students do not allow for disproportionate impact analysis. +one percentage point

-Objective 2017-2018 Baseline Metric 2021-22 Outcomes Result Reduced equity gaps across all of the above measures through faster improvements among traditionally underrepresented student groups, with the goal of cutting achievement gaps by 40 percent within 5 years and fully closing those achievement gaps within 10 years.
-Transfer: Age 29-39, Age 40-49, Age 50-59, age 60+, Hispanic, First Gen, Low Income gaps increased Unit Accumulation: Overall decrease in units, 40-49 and 50-59 major decrease, minor decrease for Black Non-Hispanic Degree Earners: Gap increased for age 60+, decreased for Males, Increased for Filipino students, remained the same for Asian students
+Objective 2017-2018 Baseline Metric 2021-22 Outcomes Result Reduced equity gaps across all of the above measures through faster improvements among traditionally underrepresented student groups, with the goal of cutting achievement gaps by 40 percent within 5 years and fully closing those achievement gaps within 10 years. increased Unit Accumulation: Overall decrea decrease for Black Non-Hispanic ge 50-59, age 60+, Hispanic, First Ge ase in units, 40-49 and 50-59 major of age 60+, decreased for Males, Incre Asian students decrease, minor